spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

                  :order: Default spectral order
                  :range: Default wavelength range

-For NIRCAM GRISM and TSGRIM modes and NIRISS WFSS mode the wavelengthrange file contains the wavelength limits to use when caluclating the minimum and maximum dispersion extents on the detector.
+For NIRCAM WFSS and TSGRIM modes and NIRISS WFSS mode the wavelengthrange file contains the wavelength limits to use when caluclating the minimum and maximum dispersion extents on the detector.
 The selection of the correct minimum and maximum wavelength range is done with the following logic, where the index of the desired filter is used as the reference into wrange_selector, and the same for the index of the order: